Understanding Basement Condensation

 Basement condensation, commonly referred to as sweating, occurs when humid air interacts with cooler indoor temperatures, resulting in the formation of droplets.
 These droplets can lead to rust on metal surfaces, damage carpets, and promote the growth of mold and mildew.

 If you're dealing with basement condensation, you might not even be aware of it.
-Regardless of how dry your home seems or how frequently you use your basement, many homeowners overlook this issue.
+Condensation can appear regardless of how dry your home seems or how frequently you use your basement and many homeowners overlook this issue.
 Here’s what you need to know about recognizing and preventing basement condensation.

 Image